Vgr255/Bootleg/README.md

 See [CONTRIBUTING.md][0] if you want to contribute to this repository.

-Release date: None yet.
-Aiming towards a 2014 release.
+Release date: None.
+This being a one-man job, it takes a long time to do.

 ### Running the code yourself

-1. You need Python 3.2 or higher
-2. Copy or rename `config.py.example` to `config.py`
-3. If using the User Interface, that's all you need to do
-4. Else, edit `config.py` to fit your settings
+You need python 3.2 or higher.
+Bootleg will copy over the example config file if it doesn't exist.
+You can do so yourself and edit the settings to your liking.
+You can use Insight's User Interface to configure your settings, but Bootleg can run perfectly fine by itself.

 ### Presets